The Crescent Bathhouse

 At the back of the building, connected to the front by the downstairs and upstairs halls, were the mud bathrooms and the sweat bath areas.
-The latter room was separated from the plunge (courtyard pool) area by french doors.
-The plunge was enclosed and provided a fountain area where bathers could enjoy the massaging effects of hot mineral water moving over them while sitting in the pool.
-However the pool was filled-in during the 1900’s and the area was turned into an open courtyard.
+The latter room was separated from the plunge (courtyard pool) area by French doors.
+The plunge was built in 1903, enclosed and provided a fountain area where bathers could enjoy the massaging effects of hot mineral water moving over them while sitting in the pool.
+However the pool was filled-in during the 1930’s and the area was turned into an open courtyard.

 When entering from the wide front porch through the tinted glass double doors into the first floor of the bathhouse lobby, you can see two large rooms with fireplaces originally used as separate parlors for men and women.
 The entryway, office and one remaining staircase, leading to the upper floor bedrooms, are located between the parlors.